Püsyan: Püsyan

 Püsyan - the settlement of the ancient period in the south-east from the same named village of the Sharur region.
 The area is 3 hectares.
 It was recorded in 1987.
-Extensive research work didn't carried out.
-As a result of the archaeological exploration were found the patterns of light yellow-colored clay pots (bowl, jug-type containers), etc. samples of material cultural.
-The findings belongs to the 1 millennium of BC and 1-2 centuries of AD.
+Extensive research work didn't carry out.
+As a result of the archaeological exploration were found the patterns of light, yellow-colored clay pots (bowl, jug-type containers), etc. samples of material cultural.
+The findings belong to the 1 millennium of BC and 1-2 centuries of AD.

 Püsyan Necropolis

 Püsyan Necropolis - the archaeological monument of the ancient period in the south-east from the same named village of the Sharur region.
 It is surrounded on all sides by sowing fields.
 According to the destroyed monuments, its area is more than 1200 square meters.
 In 1981, it was discovered during farm works in the area.
-The monuments consist from stone box and soil graves; skeletons were in wrapped condition to the north-west direction.
-The founded archaeological materials consist from the yellow clay pots (jug, pitcher, bowl, kettle-type containers, etc.).
+The monuments consist of stone box and soil graves; skeletons were in wrapped condition to the north-west direction.
+The founded archaeological materials consist of the yellow clay pots (jug, pitcher, bowl, kettle-type containers, etc.).
 The materials founded from Pusyan necropolis is known from the monuments of the late ancient period of Azerbaijan.
 The founded materials are stored in the Museum of History and Ethnography of Sharur.
 It is supposed that the monument belongs to the 2-1 centuries of BC.